 In this test, we evaluate how lsap-sched impacts the percent of data local tasks.
 In the simulated system, the number of nodes varied from 100 to 500 with step size 50, and each node had 4 slots.
 Replication factor was 3.
 The ratio of idle slots was fixed to 0.5 and enough tasks were generated to utilize all idle slots.
-The results are shown in Figure 3.
-Figure 3(a) shows the goodness of data locality for dl-shed and lsap-sched.
-Obviously, the goodness of data locality is pretty stable for both algorithms: dl-sched achieves 83% while lsap-sched achieves 97%.
-Their differences are shown in Figure 3(b), which implies lsap-sched increases the goodness of data locality by 12% - 14%.
-This indicates that lsap-sched consistently outperforms dl-sched significantly when the system is scaled out.
-In addition, we observe that the improvement oscillates in Figure 3(b). conjecture of the cause is that the number of all possible data and slot distributions is gigantic and only a portion of them was covered in our tests.
+The results are shown in Fig. 4.
+Fig. 4(a) shows the goodness of data locality for dl-shed and lsap-sched.
+Obviously, the goodness of data locality is pretty stable for both algorithms: dl-sched achieves 83% while Isap-sched achieves 97%.
+Their differences are shown in Fig. 4(b), which implies lsap-sched increases the goodness of data locality by 12% - 14%.
+This indicates that lsapsched consistently outperforms dl-sched significantly when the In addition, we observe that the system is scaled out. improvement oscillates in Fig. 4(b).
+Our conjecture of the cause is that the number of all possible data and slot distributions is gigantic and only a portion of them was covered in our tests.

 Then we varied replication factor from 1 to 19 and fixed the number of nodes to 100.
-The goodness of data locality was measured and is shown in Figure 4(a).
+The goodness of data locality was measured and is shown in Fig. 3(a).
 The increase of replication factor yields substantial data locality improvement for both lsapsched and dl-sched; and lsap-sched can more efficiently explore the increasing data redundancy and thus achieve better data locality.
 Common replication factors 3 and 5 yield surprisingly high data locality 72% and 88% respectively for lsap-sched.

 Finally, we set the total number of idle slots to 100 and increased the number of tasks from 5 to 100 so that they used more and more idle slots.
-Results are shown in Figure 4(b).
+Results are shown in Fig. 3(b).
 Data locality degrades slowly as more tasks are injected into the system, and the degradation of lsap-sched is much less severe than that of dl-sched.
 When the number of tasks is much smaller than that of idle slots, the scheduler has the great freedom of picking the best slots to assign tasks.
-As their numbers become close, more tasks need to be scheduled in one "wave" and the cherry-picking freedom is gradually attenuated.
-This explains why the increase of the number of tasks has negative impact on data locality.
+As their numbers become close, more tasks